Stanislav-bio/my_study1/helloworld.md

 git log - versions of the file

-git checkout - return to version
+git checkout - return to version, enought 4 symbols